-Alternatively you can select one matching companion fare valid in the same cabin class as the cardholder when you redeem miles for the ticket.
+Alternatively, you can select one matching companion fare valid in the same cabin class as the cardholder when you redeem points for the ticket.
 The class into which you can book is restricted based on the primary cardmember’s Flying Club status at the time of booking:

-- Red Tier members may redeem miles for a ticket in economy class
+- Red Tier members may redeem points for a ticket in economy class

-- Silver Tier members may redeem miles for a ticket in economy or premium economy
+- Silver Tier members may redeem points for a ticket in economy or premium economy

-- Gold Tier members may redeem miles for a ticket in economy, premium economy, or business class
+- Gold Tier members may redeem points for a ticket in economy, premium economy, or business class

 While it would be nice if it were valid for Upper Class (business class) for everyone, this is still a nice added perk.